Stochastic Dominance Constrained Optimization with S-shaped Utilities: Poor-Performance-Region Algorithm and Neural Network: FSD Problem and Analytical Solution

 where (i) the Lagrange multiplier $\lambda > 0$ is solved from the binding budget constraint $\E[\rho X_{\text{FSD}}^*] = \overline{x}$, and (ii) for any $Q_0\left(1 - F_\rho(\rho)\right) < B$, the (state-dependent) tangent point $C \in (B, \infty)$ is solved from

 \end{theorem}

 \begin{proof}[Proof of Theorem \ref{thm:FSD}]

-As the objective in Problem \eqref{prob:main1} is an increasing function of $X$, the optimal wealth $X_{\text{FSD}}^*$ of Problem \eqref{prob:main1} is counter-comonotonic to the pricing kernel $\rho$ (see, e.g., \cite{HZ2011}).
-Denote by $\xi$ the uniform transformation of $\rho$ such that $\xi$ has the uniform distribution on $[0, 1]$ and $Q_\rho(\xi) = \rho$.
+As the objective in Problem \eqref{prob:main1} is an increasing function of $X$, the optimal wealth $X_{\text{FSD}}^*$ of Problem \eqref{prob:main1} is counter-monotonic to the pricing kernel $\rho$ (see, e.g., \cite{HZ2011,W2018}).
+Denote by $\xi$ the quantile transformation of $\rho$ such that $\xi$ has the uniform distribution on $[0, 1]$ and $Q_\rho(\xi) = \rho$.
 Hence, the optimal wealth $X_{\text{FSD}}^*$ under the first-order stochastic dominance constraint should satisfy

 Hence, Problem \eqref{prob:main1} is translated to the following problem:

 Further, Problem \eqref{prob:QuantForm} is converted to a state-dependent pointwise optimization problem: